The Knox event taxonomy.

 Cryptography + key lifecycle

-9 eventsClassical and post-quantum signature verification, key revocation, key wipe, key scope, data-encryption-key issuance and rotation, AES-256-GCM data encryption / decryption with court-grade receipts (Knox Cipher Bridge B1).
+9 eventsClassical and post-quantum signature verification, key revocation, key wipe, key scope, data-encryption-key issuance and rotation, AES-256-GCM data encryption / decryption with Bitcoin-anchored tamper-evident receipts (Knox Cipher Bridge B1).

 - crypto_signature_verified